ONEcampaign/Lost-Potential-Tracker/README.md

  - analysis.do

 ## Sources
-A detailed methodology can be accessed here (link)
+A detailed methodology can be accessed [here] (https://github.com/ONEcampaign/Lost-Potential-Tracker/blob/d4de8877f2648d3ef0be99ab2a4fc94d0f8d2216/documents/LPT_Methodology_en_v1.pdf)

 ## Contributors
 The research and analysis for this dashboard has been conducted by: